 - What are the scientific benefits of exercise?

-- Are eggs healthy for weight loss and in general based on science?
+- Are eggs actually good for you based on science?

 - How to lose weight in 4 easy steps (science-based)